Bad Credit

 If you have a poor credit history, you're not guaranteed to be accepted for a credit card, even when applying for a bad credit card.

-So, before applying for credit cards for very bad credit, check your eligibility to prevent multiple hard searches.
+Before applying for credit cards for very bad credit, check your eligibility first to prevent multiple hard searches.
+We perform a soft check on your credit report that doesn’t leave a mark or affect your score to show you the cards you’re eligible for.

-To get any credit card in the UK, you need to be over 18 and have a permanent address in the UK.
+To get any credit card in the UK, you need to:

 What are the pros and cons of credit cards for poor credit?